Misha Collins

 Dmitri "Misha" Collins (born Dmitri Tippens Krushnic; August 20, 1974) is an American actor best known for his role as the angel Castiel on the CW television series Supernatural (2008–2020).

 Early life

-Misha Collins was born in Boston, Massachusetts, to Richard Krushnic and Rebecca Tippens.
+Misha Collins was born in Boston, Massachusetts.
+His mother is Rebecca Tippens.
 He was raised in an irreligious family.
 Growing up, his family was poor and often homeless.
-He has said that his surname, Krushnic, "goes back six generations in Canada, and we're not sure where they came from."
-His stage name, Collins, is his great-grandmother's maiden name.
+He has said that his surname, Krushnic, "goes back six generations in Canada, and we're not sure where they came from".
 He is of partial Jewish descent.

 Collins attended Greenfield Center School, Northfield Mount Hermon School and the University of Chicago, where he studied social theory.

 Career

 Interning

 Before acting, he interned for four months at the White House during the Clinton Administration in the Office of Presidential Personnel.